 The first step in dealing with this would be to meet with the JET to talk about getting more involved in the lesson.
 Share some specific ideas of more ways you can contribute.
 For example, instead of the co-teacher explaining the game in Japanese, you could act out the instructions.
 Try to give examples of things you can bring to the class that the JET would not necessarily be able to provide.

 From using classroom English instructions (i.e. please open your textbooks) to providing weekly updates of current events happening around the world, there are many ways your participation can be invaluable to the teacher and instructive to students.

 For ALTs Co-Teaching with a Translator Teacher:

+The co-teacher should not be the sole translator either.
+Students who have understood what was said can be asked to explain it to their classmates.
+That way the students can get more involved in the lesson and do not have the expectation that the JET will always translate.
 In the end, it is about communication between both parties.
-Teachers are often busy and have many meetings.
+JETs are often busy and have many meetings.
 Some will work until the school is closed up.

 If that is a problem, perhaps exchange emails or leave notes on their desks to communicate.
 Maybe even try passing back and forth an English class notebook.
 The best thing for ALT’s to do is to create good habits at the beginning of the school year.
 Set a meeting time and stick to it throughout the year.
 Make sure the JETs know you need to meet with them and what you expect from them.
 Keeping in constant communication with your co-teachers will prevent a lot of stress and friction later.

 Study TESOL online with OnTESOL.
 Learn how to create communicative and task-based ESL lesson plans using various frameworks (PPP, ESA, TBL, and others).
 Our CELTA equivalent online TESOL / TEFL certification courses offer practical lab assignments and live lesson planning workshops.